mhallin79/lillen/guides/bed.md

 According to the electric bed manual, there is an option for manual operation of the bed.
 It is a two-man job and it seem to be a complicated procedure.

-> **Important!** Do not attempt this without first contacting the owner or Camplify support.
+> **Important!** Do not attempt manual operation without first contacting the owner or Camplify support.